Listing Of Information, Support & Resources on Child Abuse

 What's Up www.whatsup.co.nz 0800 94 28 787

 What's Up is a national telephone counselling helpline for New Zealand children and young people.
 It's free to call, including from a mobile phone.
 What's Up counsellors are available 365 days a year, Monday to Friday 12pm-11pm and Saturday and Sunday 3-11pm.
 You can also chat online with one of their counsellors.
-Their chat is open every day 3pm-10pm.
+Their chat service is open Monday to Friday 11am-10pm and Saturdays and Sundays 3pm-11pm.
 What's Up counsellors are carefully selected and trained, and are paid professionals rather than volunteers.
 They're monitored on each shift and have ongoing professional development.
 What's Up aims to provide early help to children and teach them skills that will help prevent the development of major problems later in their lives.
 Children and young people can also get tips on dealing with the most commonly called about issues through the 'most talked about' sections of the kids and teens sections of the website.
 What’s Up is provided by Barnardos New Zealand.
 Call free on 0800 WHATSUP (0800 94 28 787).

 Women's Refuge www.womensrefuge.org.nz Crisis line 0800 73 38 43